 Over the last 15 months or so, a couple of black & white Google mascots have pretty much upset the way some people went about acquiring links to their sites.

-Taking a look back before Penguin and even Panda bared their fangs (or beaks), linkbuilding has remained largely unchanged for several years.
+Taking a look back before Penguin bared its beak, linkbuilding has remained largely unchanged for several years.
 Some folks like to publish linkbait, others drop forum and blog comments and crappy little articles all over the web, like a seagull on Exlax and still others either swap links or buy them outright.

 There are other variations, but those cover the field fairly well.